diegosdantonio/diego-sdantonio/content/project/prettyhand/index.md

 # slides: example
 ---

-The Pretty Hand is a project that began after meeting Samuel, who, as he describes us, was born with a beautiful hand.
-From this, an alliance was created between Colombian Electronic Engineering based in Colombia and Ideas Disruptivas based in Mexico.
-The Pretty Hand project seeks to develop a low-cost prosthesis for Samuel.
+The Pretty Hand is a project that began after meeting Samuel, a 4-year-old Colombian boy.
+Who, as he describes us, was born with a beautiful hand.
+From this, an alliance was created between the companies "Colombian Robotics Engineering" and "Ideas Disruptivas" from Mexico.
+The Pretty Hand project was seeks to develop a low-cost prosthesis for Samuel.

 {{< gallery >}}

+The results were amazing, the Samuel's smile pay everyone for the hard work.This video shows the steps that we have followed for the development of the project.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/h7boTIcrNbw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>